hyperspy/hyperspy/doc/user_guide/visualisation.rst

 Visualisation of multi-dimensional data
 ****************************************

-With the aim to ease the data analysis of multidimensionnal data, Hyperspy provides a powerful and flexible :py:meth:`~.signal.Signal.plot` method to visualize n-dimensional data.
+With the aim to ease the data analysis of multidimensionnal data, HyperSpy provides a powerful and flexible :py:meth:`~.signal.Signal.plot` method to visualize n-dimensional data.
 In this chapter, the visualisation of data of 3 or more dimensions is exemplified with a image stack and a 4D hyperspectrum